 Peppers, broccoli, cauliflower, and spinach, I’m looking at you.
 Depending on your soil, you’ll have better luck with some plants than others.
 Some years a certain type of plant seems to do poorly for everyone in your area.

 Join a local gardening group in person or online if you can.
 You’ll learn so much and build relationships with more experienced gardeners.
-My local group is Gardening in Saskatchewan on Facebook.
+Can’t find one?
+Join the Growing Roots Gardening Community on Facebook.
+We’d love to help you out and cheer you on.

 P.S.- The easiest-to-grow plants for me are potatoes, onions, peas, beans, and zucchini.